syncfusion-content/fileformat-docs/File-Formats/XlsIO/Migration-from-Office-Automation-to-Syncfusion-XlsIO/Use-Formulas-in-Excel.md

 ---
-title: Use Formulas in Excel
+title: Use Formulas in Excel | Syncfusion
 description: This page shows how to use formulas or functions (predefined formulas) in Excel
 platform: file-formats
 control: XlsIO